-GM air bag black box / EDR / event data recorder / SDM / deployment crash data recovery for 1994 and newer General Motors, Buick, Cadillac, Chevrolet, Pontiac, Oldsmobile, GMC, Hummer and Saturn vehicles using the Bosch / Vetronix CDR crash data retrieval tool.
+GM black box / EDR / event data recorder / SDM / air bag deployment crash data recovery for 1994-2019 General Motors, Buick, Cadillac, Chevrolet, GMC, Hummer, Oldsmobile, Pontiac and Saturn vehicles using the Bosch / Vetronix CDR crash data retrieval tool.

-• Most early GM air bag modules will have 5-15 pages of crash data.
-Many 2006 and newer GM air bag modules can have 30-40 pages of crash data.
-A recent download from a 2010 Chevrolet Camaro produced 72 pages of crash data.
+Most early GM air bag modules will contain 5-15 pages of crash data.
+Many 2006 and newer air bag modules can contain 30-50 pages of crash data information.
+A recent download from a 2014 Chevrolet Silverado produced 174 pages of crash data.

 GM AIR BAG SDM / BLACK BOX / EDR / CRASH DATA AVAILABLE FOR DOWNLOAD: